IrinaMax/Demos/model-based-machine-learning/ReadMe.md

     ##                0.05 seconds (Sampling)
     ##                0.28 seconds (Total)

+Calling the `stan()` function performs three fundamental operations:

+1. First, your Stan program is translated to C++ code using the `stanc()` function,

+2. Then the resulting C++ code is compiled to create a DSO (also called a dynamic link library (DLL)) that can be loaded by R,

+3. Finally, the DSO is run to sample from the posterior distribution.

+### Evaluating Model Results

-Now, let's use the following code to check out the results in `traffic_model_fit`.
-We can review a summary of the parameter of the model as well as the log-posterior by using the `print()` function.
+Now, we can use the the `print()` function to check out the results in `traffic_model_fit` including a summary of the parameter of the model as well as the log-posterior .

 ``` r
 print(traffic_model_fit, digits = 1)